leonardollobato/docker-env-acqio-v2-api/README.md

 #Thing's got better !!
-## clone this directory, go inside it and run:
+## clone this directory, change the enviroment variables as you with, go inside it and run:
 > docker-compose up --build -d

-# from this line above is what the old people call legacy
+##### from this line above is what the old people call legacy

 # Initial Build
 > docker build -t **CONTAINER_NAME** .